Our journey started when we found ourselves at the same place, at the same time;

 Alise has a Master of Art's Degree in Educational Leadership and a Secondary Education Degree in Mathematics.
 She is a certified Elementary and Secondary Principal who has

-She has 30 years of experience in education from multiple settings–both in home school, and public school.
+30 years of experience in education from multiple settings–both in public school, and home school.

 Alise is known to be a catalyst for positive change.

 Kathy Davis is a strategist.
 She brings a uniquely contrasting wealth of expertise and experience as a National Board Certified English teacher with a background in Leadership.
 Prior to teaching for fifteen years, she served as a camp director where she developed an ongoing leadership program.
 She is

 someone of equal understanding, capability, and devotion to this endeavor.